upbound-demo/space-instructions/README.md

    EOF
    ```
 1. We need to give necessary permissions to both provider-kubernetes and
-   provider-helm service accounts to be able to install environment
+   provider-helm service accounts to be able to install control plane space
    services to the cluster.
 If it wasn't the same cluster, we'd have to create
    `ProviderConfig`s that point to a kubeconfig with enough permissions.
    ```bash